$0 China → UK Global Talent Guide — Quick-Start Checklist

 Total first-year estimated outflow: £40,000-£60,000

-At the $50,000 SAFE annual limit, a single person can barely cover the visa costs alone.
+At the $50,000 SAFE annual limit, one person's quota cannot by itself solve a family's transfer planning.
 This is why advance planning is not optional — it is structurally required.

 HSBC Premier: The Standard Solution